SaMajerus/Mr-Robogers-nbhd/README.md

 Describe:  substituteNums()

-Test:  "It must return an array modified from the original, with the string-substitution (a.k.a. 'string-sub') for '1' applied to that index only."
+Test:  "It must return an array modified from the original, with the string-substitution (a.k.a. 'string-sub') for '1' applied to that array index only."
 Code:
 const x = [0, 1];
 substituteNums(x);
 Expected Output:  [0, "BEEP!"]

+Test:  "It must return an array modified from the original, with the string-subs for '1', '2' and '3' applied to their respective array indices only."
+Code:
+const x = [0, 1, 2, 3, 4];
+substituteNums(x);
+Expected Output:  [0, "BEEP!", "BOOP!", "Won't you be my neighbor?", 4]